cgerontis/MATT/MatLab/README.md

 This file explains the use of GOMP(GNU_Radio Optitrack MATT and PATT)

+The first thing you have to do to ensure a connection is to start Optitrack, connect the main laptop (the one MATLAB will run on) to the network Optitrack is connected to through ethernet, an enter your IP adress in the ClientIP (in NatNetConnect.m).
+Then connect to MATT and PATT through USB and enter the correct serial ports at the top of GOMP.m.
+Lastly, enter the correct IP adress for the computer running GNU-Radio, which should also be on the same network and running GOMP.py

 The two folders in this folder are "Arduino communication" and "Integration project":

 Arduino communication: